CPScript/Memory-Manipulation/README.md

 * Attempts to unhook API functions like `NtReadVirtualMemory` to ensure the code runs as expected even if the system has been hooked by security software.

 ---
+> This script demonstrates a combination of highly dangerous techniques used in advanced cyber attacks.
+It is designed to evade detection, exploit system vulnerabilities, inject malicious payloads, and gain kernel-level access.
+Using or running this code on a system could result in severe security breaches, including unauthorized access, control, and potential data theft.
+---

 This project is licensed under [**Creative Commons Attribution-NonCommercial-NoDerivs 4.0 International**] – see [CPScript/Legal](https://github.com/CPScript/Legal) for details.